 We've also ramped up our campaign against deadly rat poisons, in 2012 calling on the California Department of Pesticides Regulation to end the use of “super-toxic,” second-generation anticoagulant rodenticides in the state.

-We also provide analysis and education regarding pesticide threats to humans, endangered species, and other wildlife.
-Our 2004 report Silent Spring Revisited: Pesticide Use and Endangered Species details the EPA’s failure to regulate pesticides harmful to endangered species, while our 2006 report explains the risk pesticides pose to endangered species in the San Francisco Bay Area.
+We provide analysis and education regarding pesticide threats to humans, endangered species, and other wildlife through our reports.
+Our 2004 report Silent Spring Revisited: Pesticide Use and Endangered Species details the EPA's failure to regulate pesticides harmful to endangered species.
+Our 2006 report explains the risk pesticides pose to endangered species in the San Francisco Bay Area.
+Our 2010 report covers the dangers posed by endocrine disruptors, and our 2015 report, Lost in the Mist, documents how glyphosate use disproportionately threatens California's most impoverished counties.